Chronic Fatigue Syndrome (CFS): Causes, Symptoms, Treatment 2026

 Signs and Symptoms of Chronic Fatigue Syndrome

-Extreme tiredness that lasts six months or longer and does not improve with rest.
-Daily activities like walking, working, or even showering can feel exhausting.
+Extreme tiredness that lasts for six months or more and does not improve with rest.

-Feeling extremely tired or unwell after physical or mental activity that would not have caused fatigue previously.
-This can last for hours or days.
+Feeling worse after physical or mental activity.
+Symptoms may last for hours or even days.

 🩺 Expert Doctor’s Insight on Chronic Fatigue Syndrome